-Merckx reputedly didn't win the Tour more often because at one point the direction asked hime to stay away - he was spoiling the event.
+Merckx reputedly didn't win the Tour more often because at one point the direction asked him to stay away - he was spoiling the event.

 Eventually it turned out he wasn't invincible - the last Tour he participated in was a failure.
 His body had run out.

-It's also wirth mentioning that doping was important, probably crucial, to winning cycling races in those days.
+It's also worth mentioning that doping was important, probably crucial, to winning cycling races in those days.
 So was politics: team play.
-What I found most enlightening in this respect was a discussion on Belgian TV between Merckx and two other champs of the sixties , Rik van Looy and Rik van Steenbergen.
-They were openly saying things like "don't be surprised your man didn't attempt to catch me on that day, I had bribed him you see".
+What I found most enlightening in this respect was a discussion on Belgian TV between Merckx and two other champs of the sixties, Rik van Looy and Rik van Steenbergen.
+They were openly saying things like "well the reason your man didn't attempt to catch me on that day was that I'd bribed him".
 Winning races was a matter of making the right deals, and Merckx clearly knew all about it.
-But his nickname 'the cannibal' stems from the fact that most of the time, he ignored politics, simply tried to win, and succeeded.
+But his nickname 'the cannibal' stems from the fact that most of the time, he ignored all deal-making and simply raced a lot faster than anybody else to win the event.
 This is why he is considered the greatest of all time.